 Enter James Burke

 Either way, Popham arrived in the River Plate in June 1806, where he sails into the story of Burke in the Land of Silver.
-The Plate is a difficult river to navigate and according to some accounts Popham was helped by a British agent.
+The Plate is a difficult river to navigate.
+Popham was quoted at the time as saying, “It was a bit bumpy,” as his ships nearly grounded on sandbanks.
+According to some accounts Popham was helped to navigate the unfamiliar river by a British agent.
 If so, it’s quite likely that the real James Burke was involved.
 Was he really?
 The joy of writing about a secret agent is that what exactly he did do is a secret.
 He may genuinely have been there, but we can’t know for sure.

 Popham was in charge of the force while it was on the water, but once it landed control was handed over to Colonel William Beresford.
 The illegitimate son of the 2nd Earl of Tyrone, Beresford had served under Wellington and was held by many (though not Wellington himself) to have a less than perfect grasp of military strategy.
+(He features in Burke and the Lines of Torres Vedras too.
+If you read that, you’ll know that I’m not a fan.)
 He landed his troops at Quilmes, fifteen miles from Buenos Aires.
 The Spanish did not have enough troops to mount an adequate defence and, as Popham had predicted, Beresford had an easy march, brushing aside the meagre forces sent to oppose him.
 On the 27 June 1806, Buenos Aires surrendered.